ColinLeung-NiloCat/UnityURPUnlitScreenSpaceDecalShader/README.md

-Unlit Screen Space Decal Shader
+Fast Unlit Screen Space Decal Shader
 ======================
 This screen space decal shader's fragment shader is optimized, no more matrix mul() inside the fragment shader